 When John Taylor retired in 2004, Balmoral Grist Mill fell silent for the first time since 1954 when it was shut down for economic reasons by its last commercial owner, Archie Macdonald.
 Except for the closure in 1954 and normal seasonal closures, the mill had been in continuous operation since its construction in 1874.

 In 1964 a local heritage organization took over the derelict mill and began restoration with Archie employed as miller.
 In 1966 when the burden was becoming too much for the local group, the Nova Scotia Government stepped in to save this important landmark.
 Archie MacDonald stayed on and John Taylor apprenticed under him.
 John in turn taught Mark Burris.
-Mark left to pursue other opportunities but rejoined us in the summer of 2007.
-Since then he has been at work on a variety of restoration and maintenance tasks at the mill.
+Mark left to pursue other opportunities but rejoined the in the summer of 2007 and stayed until 2016.

 - Balmoral Gristmill is located on Matheson's Brook which feeds into Waugh's River.
 During the last century there were at least half a dozen mills located along this brook.

 - Around 1820 the nearby settlement of Earltown was settled primarily by Scottish immigrants.
 In 1822 the residents of Earltown wrote to John Mckay, a miller from Scotland who had settled in Cape Breton, asking him to come to Earltown and set up a gristmill.
 John Mckay agreed.
 His mill was completed ca. 1825.

 - John Mckay had two daughters and seven sons.
 Four of these sons also became millers.
 John Mckay's second son Alexander, born on April 2, 1827, learned his trade in his father's mill in Earltown.

 - On May 21, 1854, Alexander purchased a combination sawmill and gristmill on Matheson's Brook from David Sutherland.
 This mill was located upstream of the present mill location.